Nehal-Pawar/Machine-Learning-Projects/README.md

 ## Exoplanate Exploration

-Ran through all models to find which is best for finding koi-disposition of a planet by changing the parameters to algorithms like Logistic regression, SVM and Deep learning NASA input data from Kepler using Python and figured out that Deep learning gave out the best result
+Ran through all models to find which is best for finding koi-disposition of a planet by changing the parameters to algorithms like Logistic regression, SVM and Deep learning using NASA input data from Kepler and figured out that Deep learning gave out the best result